jake-bladt/endorphin-engine/readme.md

 * Melatonin - helps sleep, released by darkness, increased by light.
 Also combats depression.
 * Anandamide - causes bliss, loss of short-term memory.
 Sedative, calming, fertility.

+## Mechanisms

+A character is defined by the optimal levels of endorphins in their blood.
+The levels change over different time scales (ie, optimal melatonin on a diurnal scale, optimal anandamide over the course of a lifetime.)

+The optimal levels are orders of magnitude.
+An optimal endorphin level of 2 is ten times as much as a level of 1.

+If a character's level falls a full level below or rises a full level above optimal, it precipitates a crisis.

+All activities are rated by their potential to provide specific endorphins.

 ## References

 * [The chemicals that make you happy](http://io9.gizmodo.com/5818371/the-chemicals-that-make-you-happy--no--not-those)